MaxHorstmann/maxhorstmann.github.io/_posts/2015-03-07-perfect-recruiter-message.md

 type: post
 published: false
 ---

-If you're a developer, chances are you're getting contacted by recruiters.

-Here's a fictitious recruiter email *I* would definitly respond to:
+An interesting question I've heard a few times in one or the other variation is:

+"What makes a good recruiter email to a developer which is likely to get a response?"

+Well, not all developers are the same, but let me try to provide an answer by writing what would be a perfect recruiter email to *me* (and certainly get a response).

+Here it is:

 <!-- more -->

 Subject: Your blog post on partially compiled algorithms

->Hi Max,
+Hi Max,

->
->We have a small engineering team here at Dronebotify, we're building bots to automatically schedule drone deliveries to cruise ships.
->
->The big challenge we're facing is how to create collision-free flight plans for a large fleet of drones, and our current implementation relies heavily on partially compiled algorithms for that.
->
-We were pretty excited about your blog post on Hacker News today, in particular about the delivery time improvements you saw when switching to alpha/beta queues in your optimizer.
+We saw your blog post on partially compiled algorithms on Hacker News today and really enjoyed reading it.
+In particular the performance improvements you achieved by switching to alpha/beta queues in your optimizer look very impressive.

+We're a a small engineering team here at Dronebotify.
+In case you haven't heard of us, we're building bots to automatically schedule drone deliveries to cruise ships.
+We're using  algorithms to generate collision-free delivery schedules, and some of the ideas in your blog post could possibly be useful for us.

-Would you be interested in chatting with us?
-We'd love to get to know you.
+Would you be interested in

-Cheers,
 Joe